ga4gh/ga4gh-schemas/doc/source/api/metadata.rst

 objects.
 Main goals of the metadata definitions are to provide

 * standardized use of common attributes/values
-* a schema of how (core) objects relate to each other
+* a schema of how objects relate to each other

 The  metadata API is under continuous development.